gramineproject/gramine/Documentation/devel/performance.rst

 ::

    # exitless disabled: `sgx.thread_num = 8` and `sgx.rpc_thread_num = 0`
-   CI-Examples/redis$ graphene-sgx redis-server --save '' --protected-mode no &
+   CI-Examples/redis$ gramine-sgx redis-server --save '' --protected-mode no &
    CI-Examples/redis$ src/src/redis-benchmark -t set
    43010.75 requests per second

    # exitless enabled: `sgx.thread_num = 8` and `sgx.rpc_thread_num = 8`
-   CI-Examples/redis$ graphene-sgx redis-server --save '' --protected-mode no &
+   CI-Examples/redis$ gramine-sgx redis-server --save '' --protected-mode no &
    CI-Examples/redis$ src/src/redis-benchmark -t set
    68119.89 requests per second

 As you can see, enabling the Exitless feature improves performance of Redis by 58%.
 This comes at a price: there are now 8 additional threads occupying additional CPU cores (you can see these additional threads by running ``ps -Haux
-| grep pal-Linux-SGX`` while Graphene is running).
-We recommend to use Exitless
+| grep loader`` while Gramine is running).
+We recommend to use Exitless only for
-only for single-threaded applications or if you care more about latency than throughput.
+single-threaded applications or if you care more about latency than throughput.

 We also recommend to use core pinning via taskset or even isolating cores via ``isolcpus`` or disabling interrupts on cores via ``nohz_full``.
 It is also